Importance and Common Types of Compensation

-There are province and government laws that govern various facets of employee's pay and working hours.
+There are province and government laws that govern various facets of employee pay and working hours.
 The rules cover the minimum rates and the number of hours employees can work in a week.
 Beyond the given hours, the employees are entitled to overtime pay.
-Employers have to comply with the laws to avoid lawsuits or action by the government.
+Employers have to comply with the laws to avoid lawsuits or actions by the government.

 Employees who are contented with the salary and other compensations are likely to stand for a company.
 One way of showing loyalty is by staying at the company even when the business is not doing well or getting other job offers.
 Businesses benefit from loyalty and employee retention as they may not have to pay the separation rates and incur other costs when recruiting a replacement for employees who have left their positions.

 Happy employees can be very productive.
 Compensation is one way of making employees feel appreciated and part of the project.
 Furthermore, other rewards like bonuses motivate workers to perform well and efficiently.
 With good performance and quality services, production increases.